-19 Food & Wine Festivals You Need to Know in Piedmont, Italy
+19 Food & Wine Festivals You Can't Miss in Piedmont, Italy

 You’ve heard of the Alba truffle fair that takes place every autumn.
 But did you know that Piedmont hosts food and wine festivals all year round